 Stevenage Borough Council conducted a competitive procurement process to select a developer for SG1 and in February 2018, international developer Mace was chosen to spearhead the first phase of development.

 In March 2019, the Council signed a major new agreement with Mace to work in partnership towards the long-term transformation of Stevenage Town Centre.
+Mace submitted a planning application for SG1 in January 2020.

 The regeneration seeks to overcome many of the current challenges faced by New Towns like Stevenage and provides an opportunity to reinvest in decaying infrastructure and capitalise on the town’s outstanding transport links to London and surrounding areas.